-4. Framework¶
+4. Framework

-repository created, we’re going to start installing the tools we need to start building a page.
+Now that we have our git repository, we’re going to install the tools we need to start building a page.

 4.1.
-What is a framework?¶
+What is a framework?

 The first and more important is our framework.